Special Educational Needs and Disability

 All interventions are for a set period of time, usually 6-8 weeks.
 At the beginning of the intervention outcomes are identified based on information gathered through detailed assessments and observations.
 These outcomes are recorded on the intervention impact sheet and work is evidence throughout intervention work books.
 Half way through the intervention a mid point review takes place and at the end of the intervention a judgement is again made and progress is reviewed.
 The intervention either ceases, is extended or an alternative programme is identified.
 The appropriateness of interventions is monitored throughout and will be changed if needed.

-Every half term, the SENCo and Intervention Lead analyses the data for each student and identifies any students who are not making progress.
-Through discussions with teaching staff specific needs may be identified and interventions put into place.
+Every half term, the SENCo and Intervention Lead analyse the data for each student and identify any students who are not making progress.
+Through discussions with teaching staff, specific needs may be identified and interventions put into place.

-The Intervention Lead and SENCo uses an Excel based tracking system to monitor student progress and to allow the impact of interventions to be tracked, monitored and reported on.
+The Intervention Lead and SENCo uses tracking thorough SIMS to monitor student progress and to allow the impact of interventions to be tracked, monitored and reported on.

 Interventions in Place for SEN Students